-NFL News: New Orleans Saints Malcolm Jenkins Thinks Football Is ‘Nonessential’
+NFL News: New Orleans Saints’ Malcolm Jenkins Thinks Football Is ‘Nonessential’

 “And I think until we get to the point where we have protocols in place, and until we get to a place as a country where we feel safe doing it, we have to understand that football is a nonessential business.
 And so we don’t need to do it.
 And so the risk has to be really eliminated before we — before I — would feel comfortable with going back.”

 The NFL is planning on having a full regular season and postseason, but there hasn’t been any official word on the preseason.
-Teams will report to training camp in late July, but the schedule has already had changes made.
-Five international games were going to be played between Mexico City and London, but they won’t take place this season.
+Teams will report to training camp in late July, and the schedule has already been changed.
+Five international games that were going to be played between Mexico City and London won’t take place this season.

-All teams must follow the strict health protocols that NFL commissioner Roger Goodell put forth, but Jenkins still feels as if games can wait.
+All teams must follow the strict health protocols that NFL commissioner Roger Goodell put forth, but Jenkins still feels that the games can wait.